TroyWilliams3687/documentos/en/documents/pandoc.md

 [Pandoc](https://pandoc.org) is the swiss army knife of document conversion tools.
 This tool was chosen to perform the transformation from markdown to HTML.
 The reason - it works and it supports a plethora of other options as well, including: PDF, Word, PowerPoint, etc...

 This tool is relatively easy to use.
 However, this documentation build system is orchestrated by [Python](https://www.python.org/) code.
-So using the tool directly is not a required to build the Aegis documentation.
+So using the tool directly is not a required to build the documentation.

 >NOTE: This document is focused towards windows users.
 Installation will be more or less similar.
-There are [instructions](https://pandoc.org/installing.html#linux) for linux.
-They are straightforward.
-Windows tends to have a lot more moving pieces.
+There are [instructions](https://pandoc.org/installing.html#linux) for Linux which is straightforward.
+Windows tends to have a lot more moving pieces making things more difficult than needed.

 ## Current Version (*v2.12*)